yeoldegrove/osism.github.io/docs/guides/deploy-guide/ceph.md

    environments/kolla/files/overlays/glance/ceph.client.glance.keyring
    ```

+   If the `osism apply copy-ceph-keys` fails and the keys are not found in the `/share`
+   directory, this can be solved with `osism apply ceph-fetch-keys`.

 3. After the Ceph keys have been persisted in the configuration repository, the Ceph
    client can be deployed.